Upgrading a certification signature from SHA1 to SHA256

 0 certificates have at least one non-revoked, live, signing-capable subkey with a strong binding signature, but a backsig that uses SHA-1.
 (GOOD)

 If you have access to the key, you can fix this now.
-Therefore, use the command sq cert lint by passing the --fix option.
-This causes sq to generate new certifications, using SHA256 as hash function, and update the certificate in the cert store.
+Therefore, use the command sq cert lint and add the --fix option.
+This causes sq to generate new certifications, using the SHA256 hash function, and update the certificate in the cert store:

 $ sq cert lint --fix --cert $FINGERPRINT